IREXorg/data-compass/README.rst

 ----------------------------
 The most frontend Javascript, CSS (SaSS) and static images for UI files are managed using Webpack.

-If you want to modify frontend assets; Install relevant dependancies using
+If you want to modify frontend assets; Install relevant dependencies using

 .. code:: bash